-37.Do you have a written policy on the disclosure of information to any Ses Ses No third party?
+37.Do you have a written policy on the disclosure of information to any third party?
 38. How do your procedures for disclosure of information guard against cyber security risks?
 The system is a closed system not linked to the main network.
 The system has been reviewed by the Bedfordshire Police Cyber Security consultation which will be repeated annually.
 There are also plans in place to update the software on the more complex equipment to further enhance security.
 39. What are your procedures for Subject Access Requests where a data subject asks for copies of any images in which they appear?
-Subject Access Requests and managed and monitored within the Bedford Borough Counsubject access request system. cil 40.
+Subject Access Requests and managed and monitored within the Bedford Borough Counciliation subject access request system. il 40.
 Do your procedures include publication of information about how to make a Subject Access Request, and include privacy masking capability in the event that any third party is recognisable in the images which are released to your data subject?
-44 18/1-4
+44 M/b at managed upon de view begins to de company de circione about the about or of information with